 In addition to the core tutors, we regularly bring key professionals within the field into the program both as advisors and as tutors (see curriculum).
 The development of the curriculum is in continual discussion with this rotating team of professionals in the field.

 Please see Staff and Tutors for a listing and full profile of all our tutors.

 Core to the approach of the program is maintaining an active set of institutional relationships with key institutions in the Netherlands relevant to our professional field.
-We have recently co-organised exhibitions, seminars and symposiums with : EYE filmmuseum, IFFR Rotterdam, Netherlands Fotomuseum, Boerhaave Netherlands science museum, KINO cinema and arts centre Rotterdam, WORM arts centre, V2 digital arts centre Rotterdam.
+We have recently co-organised exhibitions, seminars and symposiums with EYE Filmmuseum, IFFR (International Film Festival Rotterdam), Nederlands Fotomuseum, Rijksmuseum Boerhaave science museum, KINO cinema and arts centre, WORM and V2_Lab for the Unstable Media.

 We seek students who recognise that the future of lens-based images lies in the proliferation of new forms, working methods and delivery platforms: new forms of cinematic narrative, inter-active visual media, photographic and cinematic gallery installation, cross-media narrative, database film technologies, site-specific projection projects, and many more hybrid forms that loop together both digital and analogue techniques.